Affordable Ottawa Fraud & White-collar Crime Lawyers

 As previously mentioned, fraud is split into the two sub-groups: under $5,000 or over $5,000.

-In many cases where low-level fraud is committed, the perpetrator may suffer serious consequences to their business or finances for one mistake.
+In many cases where low-level fraud is committed, the perpetrator may suffer serious consequences on their business or finances for one mistake.

 Even if there is no prison time to be served, there may be: